 Research in the lab aims to understand the mechanisms behind the rapid speciation processes that produce high species richness in specific areas.
-Combining classical taxonomy with an array of modern molecular techniques, our research focuses in three main, complementary lines: (i) understanding to what extent geological factors drive speciation using islands as models, (ii) characterizing the morphological variation associated with rapid diversifications, and (iii) the applications of DNA metabarcoding in combination with high-throughput sequencing
+Combining classical taxonomy with an array of modern molecular techniques, our research focuses in three main, complementary lines: (i) understanding to what extent geological factors drive speciation using islands as models, (ii) characterizing the morphological variation associated with rapid diversifications, and (iii) applying DNA metabarcoding and high-throughput sequencing to study the diversity of plants used by solitary bees.

 Micromeria (Lamiaceae) in the Canary Islands